switch-ch/ansible-role-openstack-service-builder/README.md

 =========

 This is a role that can be used to setup a multi-region/-project service on Openstack.
-It has been testet on [SWITCHengines](https://www.switch.ch/de/engines/).
+It has been tested on [SWITCHengines](https://www.switch.ch/de/engines/).
  Your mileage on any other Openstack installation may vary.